laurent22/joplin/readme/faq_joplin_cloud.md

 Moreover, by getting a subscription you are supporting the development of the project as a whole, including the open source applications.
 Such support is needed in the long term to provide bug and security fixes, add new features, and provide support.

-## What if I exceed the storage space?

-If you exceed the storage space, you will not be able to upload new notes.
-You may however delete notes and attachments so as to free up space.
-If you are on a Basic plan, you may also upgrade to Pro.
-If you are on a Pro or Business plan please contact us and let us know that you need more space and we will increase your storage space.

 ## Do you offer discounts?

 We offer a 50% Education Discount for students and teachers.
 To claim it, please [contact us](mailto:support@joplincloud.com) from your university or school email address.
 You will then receive a URL you can use to subscribe to Joplin Cloud while benefiting from the 50% discount.
 This is valid for a whole year and can be renewed for as long as you are in education by contacting us again.